ryanbmarx/bears-postgame-win-probability/README.md

 THE SHORT VERSION OF WHAT YOU NEED TO DO
 ----------------------------------------

-1. `npm run build` which will download all available game data
+1. `npm run build` which will download all available game data.
+If the data doesn't come through this way, try running 'node buildstats.js'
 2. For now, generate the top plays manually using the command `node generateTopPlays.js id=gameid` obviously swapping in the game id.
 3. Set the game to "publish" in the games tab of the spreadsheet
 4. Add a blurb about the game to the games tab